Convoy organizers want Ottawa police board to pay any damages in class action | CBC News

 Lawyers for Tamara Lich, Chris Barber and 10 other defendants in the class action have filed a third-party claim against the police board.
 It was issued by Superior Court this week.

-They allege the police response to the protest was negligent, and that because of the force's negligence, the police board should be on the hook for any losses or damages awarded to people and business owners in the downtown core.
+They allege the police response to the protest was negligent and that because of the force's negligence, the police board should be on the hook for any losses or damages.

 Police 'decided to change the plan'

-The original plan was to stage the vehicles on "lengthy designated stretches" of the Sir John A. Macdonald Parkway (now renamed Kichi Zībī Mīkan) to the west and the Sir George Etienne Cartier Parkway to the east, along with the tractor-trailers on Wellington, the claim states.
+The original plan was to stage the vehicles on Wellington and on "lengthy designated stretches" of the Sir John A. Macdonald Parkway (now renamed Kichi Zībī Mīkan) to the west and the Sir George-Étienne Cartier Parkway to the east, the claim states.

 "But for some reason, the Ottawa police decided to change the plan," said James Manson, one of the lawyers representing the convoy organizers, this week.